-Salaries, wages, and benefits for 2018 versus 2017, also includes \$3.9 million of additional costs related to restoration of one week of vacation and \$1.2 million of additional costs related to amortization of the ratification bonus under the 2018 ABF NMFA.
-The additional week of vacation under the new labor agreement is accrued as it is earned for anniversary dates that begin on or after April 1, 2018.
+Salaries, wages, and benefits for 2019 versus 2018, reflects year-over-year increases in contractual wage and benefit contribution rates under the 2018 ABF NMFA, as previously discussed in the Labor Costs section of the Asset-Based Segment Overview.
+The year-over-year increase in salaries, wages, and benefits also includes \$6.0 million of additional costs related to restoration of one week of vacation, \$5.1 million of union profit-sharing bonus, and \$0.4 million of additional costs related to amortization of the ratification bonus under the 2018 ABF NMFA.
+The additional week of vacation under the new labor agreement was accrued as it is earned for anniversary dates that begin on or after April 1, 2018.
 The one-time, lump sum ratification bonus was paid during third quarter 2018 and is being amortized over the duration of the contract beginning April 1, 2018.
-Salaries, wages, and benefits costs for 2018, compared to 2017, were also impacted by higher expenses for nonunion incentive plans, a portion of which are driven by shareholder returns relative to peers, and higher accruals for defined contribution plans, partially offset by lower nonunion healthcare costs, due to decreases in the average cost per health claim and in the number of claims filed.
+Salaries, wages, and benefits costs for 2019, compared to 2018, were also impacted by an increase in nonunion healthcare costs of \$3.0 million and an increase in workers' compensation expense of \$2.8 million, both of which reflect unfavorable claims experience compared to the prior year.
+The year-over-year increase in salaries, wages, and benefits was partially offset by lower expenses for certain nonunion performance-based incentive plans, including long-term incentive plans impacted by shareholder returns relative to peers, which decreased \$5.5 million in 2019 compared to 2018.